fischsauce/Image-Classifier/README.md

 # Image-Classifier
 A simple image classifier built with Tensorflow.js.
-This is not hotdog.
+This is not a hotdog.

 Based on the tutorial available at: